SuperNEMO-DBD/cadfael-deployment/README.md

 You can then remove the temporary local installs you performed.

-To install Cadfael itself, begin by tapping its repository of Homebrew
+To install Cadfael itself, begin by updating brew to setup everything
-formulae:

 ```
-$ brew tap SuperNEMO-DBD/cadfael
+$ brew update
 ```

 Now install cadfael: